 Treatment Options:

-• Conservative Measures: Soaking the foot in warm water containing Epsom salts or mild antiseptic solution can help reduce inflammation and provide temporary relief.
+- Conservative Measures: Soaking the foot in warm water containing Epsom salts or mild antiseptic solution can help reduce inflammation and provide temporary relief.
 Gently lifting the ingrown edge of the nail using a clean instrument and placing a small piece of sterile cotton or dental floss under the nail can help guide it to grow properly.
+For patients prone to ingrown toenails, our Medical Pedicure service provides safe, clinical nail trimming and care to prevent recurrence.

 At Illinois Podiatry Specialists, we conduct thorough evaluations to identify the root cause of ingrown toenails.
 Through a comprehensive assessment, including a review of your medical history and examination of your feet, we develop a treatment plan for your needs.
 Our goal is to alleviate your discomfort, promote healing, and prevent the recurrence of ingrown toenails.